Generic Name: phenylephrine (FEN-il-EF-rin)

 - Phenylephrine tablets should be used with extreme caution in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using phenylephrine tablets while you are pregnant.
-Phenylephrine tablets is found in breast milk.
+Phenylephrine tablets are found in breast milk.
 Do not breast-feed while taking phenylephrine tablets.

 Possible side effects of phenylephrine tablets: